-When a question is proposed to the Council by the President, the President will state whether in his or her opinion, the "Ayes" or "Noes" (as the case may be) have it.
-If a Member challenges the Chair's opinion the question must be resolved by a division.
+When a question is proposed to the Council by the President, the President will state whether in their opinion, the "Ayes" or "Noes" (as the case may be) have it.
+If a member challenges the Chair's opinion the question must be resolved by a division.